New Joint Strategic Needs Assessment for 2018

 The Joint Strategic Needs Assessment (JSNA) provides information about Oxfordshire’s population and the factors affecting health, wellbeing, and social care needs.
 It brings together information from different sources and partners to create a shared evidence base, which supports service planning, decision-making, and delivery.

-The 2017 report presents key headlines from the most recent analysis of the data and includes population change, population groups, wider determinants of health (employment, housing, education, environment), health conditions and causes of death, lifestyles and service use.
-The Annex to the report has a summary of findings for each district in Oxfordshire.
+The 2018 report presents key headlines from the most recent analysis of the data and includes population change, population groups, wider determinants of health (employment, housing, education, environment), health conditions and causes of death, lifestyles and service use.
+The Annex to the report provides a set of inequalities indicators showing differences for small areas across Oxfordshire.